Incoming Students

 What do AP, IPC and PMC credits count for?

-Please review the Trinity College site's Credit section to learn more about the different kinds of credit and how they work.
-You can also refer to your Blue Book, in the "Learning at Duke" section.
-AP credits do not satisfy any curriculum codes for Trinity requirements but can be used for placement into higher level classes, and to meet co-requisite requirements for some majors (math, economics, computer science, and others).
+Please review the AP / IPC / PMC page to learn more about the different kinds of credit and how they work.
+You can also refer to the Blue Book, in the "Learning at Duke" section.
+AP credits cannot be used to satisfy any curriculum code requirements but can be used for placement into higher level classes, and to meet co-requisite requirements for some majors (math, economics, computer science, and others).
 AP placement is most important in STEM majors as most humanities and social science courses don't have pre-requisite requirements.
 A Trinity student can subtract a total of two AP/ IPC/ PMC credits from the 34 needed for graduation, so students with at least two credits will only need to complete 32 credits to graduate in four years, taking four classes a semester, which is a full time load.
 You don't select which AP credits to use, just submit all your scores to Duke via the College Board.
 Students may also use additional AP credits later if they want to graduate early.
 You can see how your scores will equal Duke credit on this chart.

 Should I send all my AP scores to Duke?